fran6t/ExhibMyDrone/README.md

     - Addition of points of interest with additional text (via simple form);
     - Centering when opening on a point of interest;
     - Private sphere;
-    - Link for direct sharing.
+    - Link for direct sharing;
+    - Import export spheres.
 - Viewing droonies and rushes from a drone :
     - Added deletion of videos (integrated file manager).